oVirt/ovirt-site/source/documentation/vmm-guide/appe-Reference_Settings_in_Administration_Portal_and_User_Portal_Windows.html.md

+---
+title: Reference Settings in Administration Portal and User Portal Windows

+---

 # Appendix A: Reference Settings in Administration Portal and User Portal Windows

 ## Explanation of Settings in the New Virtual Machine and Edit Virtual Machine Windows